amitkumarvishnu/Capstone-Project-Bookmyshow-Backend/README.md

 1. Installation: `npm install`

-2. In the project directory, you can run: `node index.js` (use Nodemon insted Node if you want that changes will reload if you make edits.
+2. In the project directory, you can run: `node index.js` (use Nodemon insted Node if you want that changes will reload if you make edits)
-(before using nodemon please ensure that nodemon is installed in your system))